khanhthanhdev/sf_landingpage/docs/doc.md

-# SteamFun Landing Page Specification
+# StemFun Landing Page Specification

 ## Goal

-Design and implement a modern, startup-style landing page for **SteamFun — Generative Manim-powered for Animated Learning**, showcasing the product vision, features, and call-to-actions (CTAs) to drive user engagement and early adoption.
+Design and implement a modern, startup-style landing page for **StemFun — Generative Manim-powered for Animated Learning**, showcasing the product vision, features, and call-to-actions (CTAs) to drive user engagement and early adoption.

 ---